-JORC Code explanation Commentary ind Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
+Critoria IOPC Code explanation Commontary Griteria Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
 The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
 Three contiguous Special Prospecting Licences (JSPL1, 2 and 3) covering an area of 48sq km are registered to Thai company Siam Industrial Metals Co.
 Ltd. (SIM).
 Pan Asia Metals holds 100% of SIM located 60km north of Phuket in southern Thailand.
-At the Bang Now project Pan Asia holds a 100% interest in two contiguous Exploration Prospecting Licences covering about 5sq. km.
-The tenure is secure and there are no known impediments to obtaining a licence to operate, aside from normal considerations. her Acknowledgment and appraisal of exploration by other parties.
+The tenure is secure and there are no known impediments to obtaining a licence to operate, aside from normal considerations.
+Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
 The Institute of Geological Sciences, a precursor of the British Geological Survey (BGS) in the late 1960's conducted geological mapping, documenting old workings, surface geochemical sampling, mill concentrates and tailings sampling and metallurgical test work on the pegmatite then being mined at Reung Kiet.
 This work appears to be of high quality and is in general agreement with Pan Asia's work.
 In 2014 ECR Minerals reported Li results for rock samples collected in Reung Kiet project area.
 The